Hydrant Flushing Program

-The City of Jackson Department of Public Works (DPW) is starting its Spring Hydrant Flushing Program on Monday, April 19.
-The flushing activity starts in the southwest section of the City, and is expected to wrap-up on Tuesday, May 4 in the northeast section.
-The activity is happening all over the City of Jackson and in bordering areas of Summit, Blackman and Leoni townships.
+The annual Fall Hydrant Flushing Program from the Department of Public Works (DPW) will begin on Monday, Sept.
+27 in the southwest section of the City, and is expected to wrap-up on Tuesday, Oct.
+12 in the northeast section.
+This activity is happening all over the City of Jackson and in bordering areas of Summit, Blackman and Leoni townships.

-Residents should be aware of when flushing is happening in their neighborhood.
-A map that indicates the areas and dates scheduled for flushing is posted on the City’s website, social media platforms, and will be sent to residents through a CodeRED message.
+While this program takes place every spring and fall, residents home during the day during the COVID-19 pandemic have had more awareness of changes to water service than in previous years.
+To make sure they are not alarmed by the impacts of hydrant flushing, the City asks residents to please be aware of when flushing is taking place in their neighborhood.
+A map that indicates the areas and dates scheduled for flushing is posted on the City’s website and social media platforms.
+It will also be sent to residents through a CodeRED message.

 Questions about hydrant flushing should be directed to the “Report a Concern” feature on the City’s website or by calling the DPW at 517-788-4170.